-Additive clustering is a difficult 0-1 quadratic programming problem and only heuristic methods, which do not guarantee an optimal model, have been proposed.
+Additive clustering is a difficult 0-1 quadratic programming problem and only heuristic approaches, which do not guarantee an optimal model, have been proposed.
 Many different approaches have been taken:

 - Subsets: Shepard and Arabie (1979) proposed an early algorithm based on subset analysis that was clearly superseded by Arabie's later work below.
 Hojo (1983) also proposed an algorithm along these lines.
-We will not consider these algorithms further. - Non-discrete Approximation: Arabie and Carroll (1980) and Carroll and Arabie (1983) proposed the two-stage indclus algorithm.
+We will not consider these algorithms further. - Non-discrete Approximation: Arabie and Carroll (1980) and Carroll and Arabie (1983) propose the two-stage indclus algorithm.
 In the first stage, cluster memberships are treated as real values and optimized for each cluster in turn by gradient descent.
 At the same time, a penalty term for non-0-1 values is gradually increased.
 Afterwards, a combinatorial clean-up stage tries all possible changes to 1 or 2 cluster memberships.
 Experiments reported below use the original code, modified slightly to handle large instances.
-Random initial configurations were used. - Asymmetric Approximation: In the sindclus algorithm, Chaturvedi and Carroll (1994) optimize an asymmetric model with two sets of cluster memberships, having the form $\hat{s}{ij} = \sum_k w_k f{ik}g{jk} + c$.
+Runs that crashed or produced VAFs ≤ 0 were ignored. - Asymmetric Approximation: In the sindclus algorithm, Chaturvedi and Carroll (1994) optimize an asymmetric model with two sets of cluster memberships, having the form $\hat{s}{ij} = \sum_k w_k f{ik} g{jk} + c$.
 By considering each cluster in turn, this formulation allows a fast method for determining each of F, G, and w given the other two.
-In practice, F and G often become identical, yielding an ADCLUS model.
-Experiments reported below use both a version of the original implementation that has been modified to handle large instances and a reimplemented version (resindclus) that differs in its behavior at boundary cases (handling 0 weights, empty clusters, ties).
-Models from runs in which F and G did not converge were each converted into several ADCLUS models by taking only F, only G, their intersection, or their union.
-The weights and constants of each model were optimized using constrained least-squares linear regression (Stark and Parker, 1995), ensuring non-negative cluster weights, and the one with the highest VAF was used. - Alternating Clusters: Kiers (1997) proposed an element-wise simplified sindclus algorithm, which we abbreviate as ewindclus.
+In practice, F and G often become identical, yielding an INDCLUS model.
+Experiments reported below use both a version of the original implementation that has been modified to handle large instances and a reimplemented version that differs in its behavior at boundary cases (handling 0 weights, empty clusters, ties).
+Runs of the original code that crashed or seemed to hang were ignored.
+Models from runs in which F and G did not converge were each converted into several IN-DCLUS models by taking only F, only G, their intersection, or their union.
+The weights and constants of each model were optimized using constrained least-squares linear regression (Stark and Parker, 1995), ensuring non-negative cluster weights, and the one with the highest VAF was used.

+- Alternating Clusters: Kiers (1997) proposes an element-wise simplified sindclus algorithm, which we abbreviate as ewindclus.
 Like sindclus, it considers each cluster in turn, alternating between the weights and the cluster memberships, although only one set of clusters is maintained.
 Weights are set by a simple regression and memberships are determined by a gradient function that assumes object independence and fixed weights.
-The experiments reported below use a new implementation, similar to the reimplementation of sindclus. - Expectation Maximization: Tenenbaum (1996) reformulated ADCLUS fitting in probabilistic terms as a problem with multiple hidden factorial causes, and proposed a combination of the EM algorithm, Gibbs sampling, and simulated annealing to solve it.
+The experiments reported below use a new implementation, similar to the reimplementation of sindclus. - Expectation Maximization: Tenenbaum (1996) reformulates INDCLUS fitting in probabilistic terms as a problem with multiple hidden factorial causes, and proposes a combination of the EM algorithm, Gibbs sampling, and simulated annealing to solve it.
 The experiments below use a modified version of the original implementation which we will notate as em-indclus.
 It terminates early if 10 iterations of EM pass without a change in the solution quality.
 (A comparison with the original code showed this modification to give equivalent results using less running time.)